salatfreak/pyromaniac/docs/components-stdlib.md

 The result is intended to be added as an element to the `storage.files` list.

-The *path* must be absolute unless the user name is specified, in which case relative paths will be interpreted relative to the users default home directory.
+The *path* must be absolute unless the user name is specified, in which case relative paths will be interpreted relative to the user's default home directory.

 The *content* and *headers* arguments are passed through the *content*